 Please note: The process below is for those proposals created using the Classic Proposal Editor.
-Please see here for information regarding the New Proposal Editor.
+Please see here to learn how to edit active services in the New Proposal Editor.

 Adjusting an Active proposal